-Senfin Insurance sector Fund (the "fund")is an open-ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
-The fund was launched on 23 August 2023.
+Senfin Consumer Staples Fund (the "fund")is an open-ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
+The fund was launched on 5th December 2023.

 The fund is managed by Senfin Asset Management (Private) Limited which is incorporated and domiciled in Sri Lanka.
 The registered office of the management company is located at 267, Galle Road, Colombo 3.
-The trustee and custodian of the Fund is Hatton National Bank (HNB) having its place of business at No 481, T.B.
+The trustee and custodian of the Fund is Hatton National Bank (HNB) having its place of business at No 481, T .B.
 Jayah Mawatha, Colombo 10.

-The investment objective of the fund is to achieve long term capital appreciation by investing in listed shares that have exposure to the insurance sector.
+The investment objective of the fund is to achieve a balance between long term capital appreciation and income by investing in listed shares that have exposure to the retail and consumer sectors as well in Fixed Income Securities.